 Now that the Panthers will be sold during the 2018 offseason, many insiders think that the new owner will need to build a new stadium to keep up with current league standards.

-NBC Charlotte just announced that 2 separate sources have confirmed interest in building a new stadium for the Carolina Panthers on a huge 220 acre tract of land owned Farmer Jim Miller on the North and South Carolina border near Carowinds.
+NBC Charlotte announced 2 separate sources have confirmed interest in building a new stadium for the Carolina Panthers on a huge 220 acre tract of land owned Farmer Jim Miller on the North and South Carolina border near Carowinds.
 One of the sources is said to be a Charlotte government official.

 According to the property owner, Jim Miller, his property was one of the first potential locations for the Panthers Stadium in the early 90s.